New Blog

 Love Ya'll!

-Before I go into the cruise summary though I want to post a quick picture from Amaya's birthday evening.
+efore I go into the cruise summary though I want to post a quick picture from Amaya's birthday evening.
 We all went to a restaurant in Honolulu for dinner and at 10:30 it turned into a dance club.
 We stayed for some dancing after a yummy dinner.
 Here is a shot of the ladies.
 It was a black dress affair obviously. :) It was a great evening especially with all the husbands home.

 We arrived at the ship in Honolulu on June 10th in the afternoon.
 Here is Daniel investigating something...
 The room was an excellent upgrade from our original reservation.
 We had reserved an inside stateroom, but two weeks before the cruise the travel agency called us and asked if we wanted a room with a balcony for a very small price.
 We agreed and we are very thankful we did.
 There was much more space and the private balcony was great!

 The first island we hit was Hawaii, or the Big Island.
 We rented a car and drove straight to Volcano National Park.
 Here is Daniel in a lava field.
 There was lava rock for miles and miles.
 We hiked 4 miles through Kilauea Iki Crater where there was still steam coming from the ground.
 It was a great day to hike because there was a light drizzle and breeze.
 It was perfect.
-We then drove to where the lava was pouring into the ocean.
-The active lava is underground currently so we did not see any during the day.
-We did see the steam from the lava pouring in the water at about 2500 degrees farenheit.

 My favorite picture of the day was from the most recent activity of the volcanoes.
 There was a road that was covered by lava and the only thing left was this sign.
 Thats right NO Parking!
 Don't even think about parking here!
 I know you were...

-Our next day was on Maui.
-We rented a car again and this time splurged on upgrade.
-We ended up with a 50th Anniversary edition of the Ford Thunderbird.
-We had so much fun driving that around on the island those two days.
+much fun driving that around on the island those two days.
 We took this incredibly curvy drive to the other side of the island, and we stopped and took some pictures along the way.

-We visited a black sand beach on the other side as well as had a nice lunch before we headed back to the boat.
 As we were driving back we stopped at another beach for some great sunset shots.
 Here is one of us posing with the lovely Thunderbird.

 Our two days on Kauai were our absolute favorite.
 Our first day we drove to the north side of the small island where the Na Pali coastline juts out into the Pacific.
 The Na Pali coast is too rugged for roads so no roads have ever been built on it.
 You can only see it by air, boat, or by foot.
 We opted for all three!
 Our first day we did a 2 mile hike (and it was a hike) to this beautiful beach, Hanakapi'ai Beach.
-We stayed only long enough to eat some yummy sandwiches we grabbed on the way and then we got to hiking again.
-Our ultimate goal was Hanakapi'ai Falls, a 100 foot falls another 2 miles into the jungle.
-It was a rough hike.
-There were times where I was holding on with my hands as well as gripping with my boots.
-It was a challenge for me, but I loved every minute of it, and the goal was well worth it!
-The falls were amazing.
-Here we are right before we jumped into the water beneath.
-It was freezing cold! we couldn't help but yelp when we got in! :)

-The second day on Kauai we took a helicopter ride over the island.
-Seeing the island from the air is amazing!
-I did not get many good pictures, but Daniel videotaped the entire flight.
 There was a heavy rain the night before our flight so all of the waterfalls were very visible from the helicopter.
 There were too many to count.
 There had to be hundreds.
 We plan on fixing up the video with some appropriate Hawaiian tunes to make it even more enjoyable to view again.
-Here is a view of the Na Pali coastline that we hiked a small portion of:

 I didn't post this picture yesterday because the last two posts were getting quite long.